aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Prompt.md

 * Cancel: If `listcancel` is not -1, sets `prompt` to false with `listcancel` as the `promptpick` and play the cancel sound, otherwise, nothing happens.
 * Confirm: Sets `prompt` to false and `promptpick` to `option` and play the confirm sound.

-Once the prompt handling is complete, MainManager.Update will set `skiptext` to false, apply an input cooldown of 10 frames on cancel or 5 frames on confirm. revert its input processing to the standard method when [message](../../Global%20vars%20used/message.md) is true.
+Once the prompt handling is complete, MainManager.Update will set [Text advance](../../Related%20Systems/Text%20advance.md)'s `skiptext` to false, apply an input cooldown of 10 frames on cancel or 5 frames on confirm and revert its input processing to the standard method.

 ### Handling the chosen option

-When SetText is done yielding, the prompt will be handled immediately after:

-* If [flagvar](../../../Flags%20arrays/flagvar.md) 0 is set to -555, [textbox](../../Notable%20local%20variable/textbox.md) will be forced to not be shrunk.
-This is expected to be set before this command is processed.
-* The input string will be overwritten completely with the text obtained from the corresponding `promptpointers` associated with the option prepended with |[blank](Blank.md)\| and then [OrganiseLines](../../Related%20Systems/Automatic%20Line%20Breaks/OrganiseLines.md) will be called on it if `linebreak` is not null.
-* If [Questprompt](Questprompt.md) was in effect, this will append a string to handle the confirmation of a [BoardQuests](../../../Enums%20and%20IDs/BoardQuests.md) being taken.
-Check the [Questprompt](Questprompt.md) page for more details on how this string is determined.
-* Setup the `promptbox` to have a shrink animation.
-* Destroys the `promptbox` in 0.5 seconds.
-* Reset `promptpick` to -1.
-* Reset the character position of the char loop to restart at the beginning of the input string.
-This essentially restarts the whole char loop with the new input string within the same call then this command.
-* Yield for a frame to let the animation plays.
+When SetText is done yielding, the prompt will be handled immediately after in [life cycle > Dialogue post-processing#Prompt handling](../../life%20cycle.md#dialogue-post-processing-prompt-handling).
+To note, [flagvar](../../../Flags%20arrays/flagvar.md) 0 being -555 is supposed to be false because this is the way the game can know it was a [LetterPrompt](LetterPrompt.md), but its value isn't written by this command.
+This may cause the [textbox](../../Notable%20local%20variable/textbox.md) to unhide itself if a [LetterPrompt](LetterPrompt.md) was processed before.

 After, processing continues as normal with a fresh input string once [life cycle > Dialogue post-processing](../../life%20cycle.md#dialogue-post-processing) is completed for this iteration of the char loop.